NJLaPrell/gek/README.md

   `./ssl.sh my.domain.com`

-Be sure to add the certificate to your browser/OS and set trust settings.
+Be sure to add the certificate and the CA to your browser/OS and set trust settings.
 (Thanks to: https://devopscube.com/create-self-signed-certificates-openssl)

 In order to use the **.env** file for your certs, first, base64 encode them and save the base64 result as a string for the SSL_CERT, SSL_KEY, and SSL_CA values.